gentoo/sci/README.md

 This repository is the cornerstone of the NeuroGentoo initiative, which is further documented on [Chymeric Tutorials](http://chymeric.eu/blog/2013/10/02/neurogentoo/).

 Our overlays are functional, though occasionally unstable, and often bundled with cruft from upstream - but we are **fast**:
-Our users have been able to get working AFNI and FSL distributions *since 2013* - now, over 2 years later, these programs are still not available on Gentoo Science, or any other overlay for that matter.
+Our users have - for instance - been able to get working AFNI, SPM and FSL distributions *since 2013*!
+SPM and FSL took almost 2 years to get into Gentoo Science, while AFNI is still not available on Gentoo Science - or any other verlay for that matter.
+The same holds true for many other packages.

 ##Install